Achraf-Louiza/dofus-job-bot/README.md

 ### - Run:
-After you install all the requirements :
+After you install all the requirements :<br>
   Run : python main.py